So, here are some stories from my weekend -

 I found two books for him.
 One is an illustrated collection of wild animal stories by Ernest Thompson Seton, who was one of the founders of the Boy Scouts, and an amazing artist and naturalist.
 It was called something like Animals I Have Hunted, which I thought would appeal to my nephew, who is very into hunting and fishing.

 The other is Wild Thoughts from Wild Places.
 It looks very intriguing.
 It's a collection of essays from the author's experiences.
-These quotes from reviews on Amazon, where it garnered 5 stars,
+These quotes from reviews on Amazon, where it garnered 5 stars, make me want to read it, too!
+I hope they offer new landscapes for his mind and increase his knowledge of the wild world he loves:

 From why so many zoos have white tigers to how whitewater resembles the human heart, David Quammen sees what the rest of us don't.
 Even better, he knows how to write lucidly about it.